LucileGB/P2_GARRIGOUX_Lucile/README.md

 _**(scraper)** C:\Users\LG\Projet 2>_

 You are now inside of your virtual environment.
-Any library installation will take place inside this library
+Any library installation will take place inside this environment.

 **_Installing libraries_**